 Overview of Electrical Contractors: General Duties and Responsibilities

-Electrical contractors, on the other hand, are usually businesses or individuals who employ electricians to carry out electrical work.
+Electrical contractors, on the other hand, are usually businesses or individuals that employ electricians to perform electrical work.
 Their role is more about managing and overseeing projects rather than performing the electrical work themselves, though some may still do hands-on tasks depending on the size of the business and project.

 Electrical contractors are responsible for: